Apprehentice/attachment/readme.md

 ```

 ### Other Environments ###
-If, for some reason, your main environment is not love, you can also pass your environment to BootyCall as the first argument when creating your BootyCall event handler.
+If, for some reason, your main environment is not love, you can pass your environment to BootyCall as the first argument when creating your BootyCall event handler.
 ```Lua
 local environment = require("environment")
 local bootycall = require("bootycall")(environment)